 9. Going For Swim?

-…Did you know, that swimming beats up your hair, too.
-In a swimming pool chlorine strips your hair of its natural, protective oils.
-The same goes for the ocean: The heavy salt content in seawater draws water out of your hair and scalp – learn how to protect your hair from the pool water.
+…Did you know, that swimming beats up your hair, too?
+The swimming pool can completely strip your hair of its natural, protective oils.
+The same goes for the ocean: The heavy salt content in seawater draws moisture out of both your hair and scalp – learn how to protect your hair from the pool water.

 10. Use a Wide Tooth Comb

 Instead of brushing your hair with a regular hairbrush, use a wide-tooth comb instead.
 This will help detangle your hair after a long day at the beach and help you avoid breakage when doing so.

 There are lots of different, crazy and epic homemade ways to help your hair stay excellent during the summer season.
 For example, you could try.